If you're trying to figure out how to lose the most weight in one day, then you'll love to read all about my extreme weight loss challenge.

 I also couldn't start drinking "pure" water, but I had to add electrolytes (just a fancy word for minerals like sodium, calcium...) to it.
 So I added an isotonic powder to the water, to slowly restore the balance of minerals and water in my body.

-There are two reasons why I put myself through such a dangerous weight loss experience.
+There really is just one reason why I put myself through this dangerous weight loss experience.